cydrobolt/polr/README.md

 ###A beautiful, modern, minimalist, and open-source URL shortening platform.
 Demo: http://polr-c9-cydrobolt.c9.io/
-Polr will use Semantic Versioning http://semver.org/ starting at ver 1.0.0
+Polr will use Semantic Versioning http://semver.org/ starting at ver 1.0.0 Do you use Polr?
+We'll add your website to the list at the bottom of the page, just email one of the collaborators, or support@polr.cf .

 ==================
 Installation